 How students can apply: Applicants are responsible for finding and securing research opportunities.
 You can check MUSER for advertised positions.
 You may also approach faculty directly—our list of energy faculty and URS’ “Tips for Contacting Mentors” are handy resources if you go that route.
 If you're having trouble finding a match, contact the Energy Initiative's Bryan Koen (email@example.com) for further assistance.
 Once you’ve made a viable connection with a faculty member, you should complete the URS assistantship application.
 Your faculty advisor will need to send an email to URS confirming their intent to hire you and that the project is energy-related, so make sure you plan ahead!

-How faculty can get involved: You can advertise an available position in MUSER (note: spring 2019 deadlines have already passed).
+How faculty can get involved: You can advertise an available position in MUSER.
 Alternatively, you can directly recruit a student for your project and encourage him or her to apply for funding.
-If you need assistance in identifying a student, contact Bryan Koen (email@example.com) at the Energy Initiative for next steps.
+If you need assistance in identifying a student, contact Bryan Koen (firstname.lastname@example.org) at the Energy Initiative for next steps.